PulseRPC CLI Reference

 Flag Type Description

--base-package string Base package name for generated Java classes.
+-package string Base package name for generated Java classes.
 Required (e.g., com.example.server).

 -json-lib string JSON library to use: jackson (default) or gson.